emerald-dao/emerald-academy-v2/src/lib/content/tutorials/magic-link-auth/en/readme.md

 }
 ```

-If you already have code, simply just add the new `magic` variable and associated imports.

-Make sure to replace "PUBLISHABLE API KEY" with your own.
+Make sure to replace "APY_KEY" with your own.
 It should look something like `pk_live_A0518BB95A143BFB`.

 ### 3. Configure FCL